 Installation, LED lights, 3 Borges books, blue tape, Variable dimensions, 2016

 Neon Afterwords is an immersive installation in which 7 sentences, written in fluorescent LED blue light tubes, float at different heights in the dark space of a room.
-The sentences are extracted from the Borges' short story 'The Anthropologist (1969).
-In an adjacent room, 3 books containing the mentioned story are exhibited with the key LED sentences erased with a blue tape.
+The sentences are extracted from the Borges' short story 'The Anthropologist ' (1969).
+In an adjacent room, 3 books containing the mentioned story are exhibited with the key LED sentences erased with a blue tape (homage to the italian artist Emilio Isgro').
 The story is therefore disseminate in different spaces.

 Sculpture/Installation, 10 inscribed ingots, 2017